 We entered into a diversity recruitment partnership agreement with LinkedIn on November 12, 2012, which became effective on January 1, 2013.
 Pursuant to the agreement, LinkedIn resold to its customers, diversity-based job postings and recruitment advertising on our websites.
 Our agreement with LinkedIn provided that LinkedIn made fixed quarterly payments to us in the amount of \$500,000 per quarter and paid us commissions for sales of our services in excess of certain thresholds.
 We will not obtain information about commissions earned from LinkedIn, if any, until within 60 days following the end of any fiscal quarter.
 Accordingly, any commission earned from LinkedIn sales during the fiscal quarter ended March 31, 2014 will be reflected in our financial statements for the subsequent quarter, subject to the applicable revenue recognition criteria being met.
-We did not earn a commission from LinkedIn furning the fiscal year ended December 31, 2013.
-The agreement with LinkedIn terminated on March 29, 2014 and as a result, LinkedIn is no longer a reseller of our products or services and we will not receive the fixed quarterly payments of \$500,000 or have the potential to earn a additional commission revenue from LinkedIn and based on our prior historical experience we do not expect to earn a commission revenue from LinkedIn and based on our prior historical experience we do not expect to carn a commission revenue from LinkedIn and based on our prior historical experience we do not expect to carn a commission revenue from LinkedIn and based on our prior historical experience we do not expect to carn a commission revenue from LinkedIn sold our diversity recruitment services.
+We did not earn a commission from LinkedIn from the fixed quarterly payments of \$500,000 or have the potential to earn additional commission revenue from LinkedIn and based on our prior historical experience we do not expect to earn a commission revenue from LinkedIn and based on our prior historical experience we do not expect to earn a commission revenue from LinkedIn and based on our prior historical experience we do not expect to earn a commission revenue from LinkedIn so longer have post termination restrictions on our ability to sell any employers our diversity recruitment services.
 Additionally, as part of our termination with LinkedIn, we will provide ongoing job postings and reporting for those employers to whom LinkedIn sold our diversity recruitment services.
-We are not restricted from entering into a direct recruitment relationship with those companies that are using our products and services via the LinkedIn reseller ag
+We are not restricted from entering into a direct recruitment relationship with those companies that are using our products and services via the LinkedIn reseller agreement.